Bayesian Elicitation: Introduction

+The classic ``Beer-Quiche" example of \cite{cho}, reproduced in Figure \ref{fig}, provides a useful illustration of this idea.
+The sender is privately informed about whether he is wimpy or strong ($\theta_{W}$ or $\theta_{S}$, respectively).
+His message is his choice of fare, either beer ($B$) or quiche ($Q$).
+All else equal, wimps prefer quiche and strong guys beer, but there are strategic concerns as well: the receiver observes the sender's order before choosing whether to fight him.
+The receiver prefers to fight the wimp and not fight the strong guy, but the sender does not wish to be fought, regardless of the state.
+Moreover, in each state, the sender would rather consume his least favorite fare and not be fought than consume his favorite fare and be fought.
+Both sender and receiver share the common prior $\mu_{0} \coloneqq \Pr\left(\theta_{S}\right) = 2/3$: the sender is less likely to be the wimp.

-The full transparency scenario is depicted in Figure \ref{ftpaper}.
-There, no equilibria exist in which any information is transmitted.
-The only equilibria are pooling--those in which the branch manager chooses the same message no matter the state--and so the COO's posterior is the same as her prior.
-The logic behind this is simple: there can be no equilibrium in which both $I$ and $N$ are sent in such a way that the COO strictly prefers to take a different action after each message.
-In such a circumstance, the local manager who knows the state is $\theta_{B}$ always prefers to deviate to the message that is followed by the branch being kept open ($O$).
-The COO's payoff is $2/3$.
+If the receiver perfectly observes the sender's message, there are no equilibria in which any information is transmitted.
+The logic behind this is simple: there can be no equilibrium in which both $B$ and $Q$ are sent in such a way that the receiver strictly prefers to take a different action after each message.
+In such a circumstance, the wimp always prefers to deviate to the message that is followed by not fight.
+The receiver's payoff is $2/3$.

-Suppose we introduce a neutral third party, a middle manager, say, who oversees the branch manager.
-The COO no longer observes the message of the branch manager; instead, the middle manager witnesses the message before communicating to the COO.
-Because the middle manager is neutral, we may model him as a signal, a stochastic map $\pi: M \to \Delta (X)$ where $X$ is some (finite) set of signal realizations.
-For any message $m$ sent by the branch manager, the middle manager sends signal realization $x$ to the COO with probability $\pi(x|m)$.
+Suppose the scenario is amended to include a neutral third party, a waiter.
+The receiver no longer observes the sender's message directly; instead, the waiter witnesses the message before communicating to her.
+Because the waiter is neutral, he can be represented as a signal, conditional distributions $\pi\left(\cdot|B\right)$ and $\pi\left(\cdot|Q\right)$ on some set of signal realizations.\footnote{Throughout this paper, the signal, $\pi$, is conditioned on the message, $m$, and not the state, $\theta$.} Such obfuscation can strictly increase the receiver's payoff.
+The optimal signal is

-One possible signal is one that is completely uninformative and involves just one signal realization, the statement (everything is ) $fine$--no matter what message the sender chooses, the middle manager says that ``everything is fine."
-Formally, the set of signal realizations is $X = \left\{fine\right\}$, and

-We term this signal no transparency, and this scenario is depicted in Figure \ref{ntpaper}.
-As in the full transparency case, no information is transmitted at equilibrium, but now the branch managers separate and send different messages.
-In particular, the branch manager in the low state does not invest, since he knows that the receiver will not be able to identify him from this choice due to the garbling by the signal.
-As in the full transparency case, the COO's payoff is $2/3$.

-No transparency is too extreme, and the COO can increase her payoff by choosing a more moderately uninformative signal.
-Indeed, the optimal signal is one in which the middle manager sends one of two signal realizations; $X = \left\{fine, bad\right\}$.
-If the branch manager invests then the middle manager always sends \textit{fine}, and if he doesn't invest then the middle manager sends \textit{fine} half of the time and \textit{bad} the other half of the time.
-Formally, the optimal signal is